petebachant/petebachant.github.io/_posts/2024-11-14-office-repro.markdown

-iterations (see again the PhD Comics cartoon above,) and if we need to do each manual step each iteration, it's going to get costly time-wise, and we could potentially forget which steps need to be taken based on what file was changed.
+iterations (see again the PhD Comics cartoon above,) and if we need to do each manual step each iteration, it's going to get costly time-wise, and we could potentially forget which steps need to be taken based on what files were changed.
 We may end up submitting our paper with a chart that doesn't reflect the most up-to-date data, which would mean the chart in the paper could not be reproduced by a reader.
-Imagine if you have multiple datasets, multiple steps of complex data analysis, a dozen figures, and some slides to go along with your paper.
+Imagine if you had multiple datasets, multiple steps of complex data analysis, a dozen figures, and some slides to go along with your paper.
-Keeping track of all that will consume valuable mental energy that could be better spent on interpretation and communication of the results!
+Keeping track of all that would consume valuable mental energy that could be better spent on interpreting and communicating the results!

 {% include figure.html
 src="/images/repro-office/workflow-page.png"